Germany by bus

-The timetable for popular intercity bus routes like Karlsruhe - Augsburg or Dusseldorf - Frankfurt can be found online, but for some shorter intercity bus routes you might have to go to the bus station.
+The timetable for popular intercity bus routes like Frankfurt Hahn (Airport) - Frankfurt or Frankfurt - Frankfurt Hahn (Airport) can be found online, but for some shorter intercity bus routes you might have to go to the bus station.
 Tickets are sold both online and on the spot, but after the COVID-19 pandemic an increasing number of travellers prefer buying their tickets online.

-From Germany there are international bus routes to neighboring countries such as Switzerland, Austria, and Denmark, as well as to other countries such as Croatia, Bosnia and Herzegovina, and Slovenia.
+From Germany there are international bus routes to neighboring countries such as Switzerland, Austria, and Denmark, as well as to other countries such as Croatia, Bosnia and Herzegovina, and Serbia.

 The majority of these international bus lines are daily departures, that are operated by various German bus companies.

-Most of the International bus departures drive from Ulm, Frankfurt, and Stuttgart (Airport/Fair).
+Most of the International bus departures drive from Stuttgart (Airport/Fair), Frankfurt, and Ulm.
 Of course, there are also some international bus departures from other cities throughout the country.